fboender/scriptform/doc/MANUAL.md

 Fields of the form are validated by Scriptform before the script is called.
-Exactly what is validated depends on the options specified in the Form Definition file.
+Exactly what is validated depends on the options specified in the Form Definition.
 For more info on that, see the *Field Types* section of this manual.

 #### Field values